AlexSafatli/AlexSafatli.github.io/projects.md

   written to explore concepts of operating systems further than I had been exposed to in my university education.

-## Other Work

-Some of my code work is too small (in scope or in complexity) to list here.
-Others may be too unfinished.
-Regardless,
-[my GitHub profile](http://github.com/AlexSafatli/) has a comprehensive list of code that I open sourced and that I am working on or have completed in the past.

 *[API]: Application Program Interface
 *[CL]: Command Line
 *[GURPS]: Generic Universal Roleplaying System